Yun8caiii/Yun8caiii/README.md

 ## About me

 Hi there 👋.
 I’m Yun Cai, but you can call me Jacky!
 I'm skilled and results-driven Web Developer with a strong background in Web Development and a passion for crafting high-quality apps and libraries.
 With a keen eye for quality and a deep understanding of the Javascript, I build solutions that are not only functional but also gratifying.
 Besides my 9to5, I love to give back to the community by blogging, building applications, and open-sourcing my ideas.
-If I’m not learning new things then i'm probably wondering about the universe’s existence.
+If I’m not doing software projects, I like to build different Hardware application and solve mechanical issues.

 ## Get in touch :coffee: